 The Mopan River

 The Mopan River starts in the district of Petén in Guatemala and flows through the Cayo District in Belize.
 The Mopan River and the Macal River meet and are joined in the area locals call branch mouth, a cool spot for a swim on a hot day.
 Branch Mouth is only 15 minutes away from downtown San Ignacio.
-The residents from Santa Familia, a small village across the river, use a rope bridge or a small boat to cross over – Forbes once lists Santa Familia as a place to live.
+The residents from Santa Familia, a small village across the river, use a cable bridge or a small boat to cross over – Forbes once lists Santa Familia as a place to live.

 The Ferry for Xunantunich Archaeological Site crosses the Mopan River, where many tour operators in the area carry tourists river tubing, swimming, and canoeing.